Recipe: Early examples

 Arabic recipes are documented starting in the 10th century; see al-Warraq and al-Baghdadi.

 The earliest recipe in Persian dates from the 14th century.
 Several recipes have survived from the time of Safavids, including Karnameh (1521) by Mohammad Ali Bavarchi, which includes the cooking instruction of more than 130 different dishes and pastries, and Madat-ol-Hayat (1597) by Nurollah Ashpaz.
 Recipe books from the Qajar era are numerous, the most notable being Khorak-ha-ye Irani by prince Nader Mirza.

+In older English works, a recipe was called a "receipt".
+Both words "receipt" and "recipe" were originally used to mean instructions on how to administer medicine.

 King Richard II of England commissioned a recipe book called Forme of Cury in 1390, and around the same time, another book was published entitled Curye on Inglish, "cury" meaning cooking.
 Both books give an impression of how food for the noble classes was prepared and served in England at that time.
 The luxurious taste of the aristocracy in the Early Modern Period brought with it the start of what can be called the modern recipe book.
 By the 15th century, numerous manuscripts were appearing detailing the recipes of the day.
 Many of these manuscripts give very good information and record the re-discovery of many herbs and spices including coriander, parsley, basil and rosemary, many of which had been brought back from the Crusades.

 Modern recipes and cooking advice

-With the advent of the printing press in the 16th and 17th centuries, numerous books were written on how to manage households and prepare food.
+With the advent of the printing press in the 16th and 17th centuries, numerous books were written on managing households and preparing food.
 In Holland and England competition grew between the noble families as to who could prepare the most lavish banquet.
-By the 1660s, cookery had progressed to an art form and good cooks were in demand.
-Many of them published their own books detailing their recipes in competition with their rivals.
+By the 1660s, cookery had progressed to an art form, and good cooks were in demand.
+Many of them published their own books, detailing their recipes in competition with their rivals.
 Many of these books have been translated and are available online.

 By the 19th century, the Victorian preoccupation for domestic respectability brought about the emergence of cookery writing in its modern form.
 Although eclipsed in fame and regard by Isabella Beeton, the first modern cookery writer and compiler of recipes for the home was Eliza Acton.
 Her pioneering cookbook, Modern Cookery for Private Families published in 1845, was aimed at the domestic reader rather than the professional cook or chef.
 This was immensely influential, establishing the format for modern writing about cookery.
 It introduced the now-universal practice of listing the ingredients and suggested cooking times with each recipe.
 It included the first recipe for Brussels sprouts.
 Contemporary chef Delia Smith called Acton "the best writer of recipes in the English language."
 Modern Cookery long survived Acton, remaining in print until 1914 and available more recently in facsimile.